morinlab/lymphopedia/GNAI2.md

 Mutations were first described in DLBCL in 2013 by Morin et al[@morinMutationalStructuralAnalysis2013] and in BL in 2019 by Grande et al.[@grandeGenomewideDiscoverySomatic2019]

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a gain of function (GOF).[@muppidiLossSignalingGa132014]

 ## Relevance tier by entity

 [[include:table1_GNAI2]]